rOpenSci Translation Guidelines

-Why and how we localize and translate our material.
+Why and how we localize and translate our resources.

 Preface